The complete guide to becoming ISO 27001 certified

 Training can be handled internally or outsourced.
 If certain policies need to be implemented across the entire organisation (e.g. device policies), training must be put into action before any auditing takes place.

-ISO 27001 should have become an integral part of the organisation's daily operations – and accreditation is almost in sight.
+ISO 27001 should have become an integral part of the organisation's daily operations – and certification is almost in sight.

-Once systems are online, processes should be monitored and recorded.
+Once the ISMS is "online", processes should be monitored and recorded.
 For example as new controls are implemented and improved, the Risk Register and Risk Treatment Plans will need to be updated.

-Keeping well documented records of these activities is crucial for the next steps, internal and external audit.
+Keeping well documented records of these activities is crucial for the next steps, internal and certification audits.

 1: Internal audit